 The human being

-The human being’s real identity is the conscious mind [or part, Ed.], which is an inherent part of reality’s existence, conceived of as God’s existence (See Diagram 19).
+The human being’s real identity is the conscious mind [part], which is an inherent part of reality’s existence, conceived of as God’s existence (See Diagram 19).
 However, since existence itself is invisible and intangible, we can never demonstrate or prove our real identity objectively.
 We can only assume that we are a conscious mind on the basis of our subjective experience of being.

 Our body is a part of the whole energy-projection that we experience as reality’s image.
 Through our body the whole reality’s image is revealed to us at the same time as we, through our body, are indirectly revealed to others.